 - Advanced Manufacturing

-Production, Service, and Human Systems researchers focus on the design, integration, and optimization of systems to efficiently integrate people, equipment and information.
+Production, Service, & Human Systems researchers focus on the design, integration, and optimization of systems to efficiently integrate people, equipment and information.

 - Next-Generation Materials